Home » Blog Posts » How To Make White LED Lights Look Warmer?

 • 1 (or full) CTO

-In other words, the full CTO gel will produce the warm white color of the temperature between 2700K and 3000K depending on the initial temperature of the light source.
+In other words, the full CTO gel will produce a warm white color between 2700K and 3000K, depending on the initial temperature of the light source.

 Meanwhile, 1/8 filter gel will only make the LED light slightly warmer than the original.
 In my example, I got from 6000K to about 5000K, which was still pretty cool.